-The official Twitter for the anime Bleach: Thousand-Year Blood War announced that the first cour (year-long quarter) of the same will end on December 26th , with a one-hour special that will combine episodes 12 and 13 .
+The official Twitter for the anime Bleach: Thousand-Year Blood War announced that the first cour (quarter of a year) of the series will end on December 26th , with a one-hour special that will combine episodes 12 and 13 .

-The 11th episode will air on December 19th as scheduled.
+Episode 11 will air on December 19th , as scheduled.

-The anime is based on the “Thousand-Year Blood War” arc of Tite Kubo’s “Bleach” manga.
+The anime is based on the "Thousand-Year Blood War" arc from Tite Kubo's manga "Bleach".

-Bleach: Thousand-Year Blood War will air for four cours (a quarter of a year) with breaks in between.
-The show premiered on October 10th in Japan on TV Tokyo and its affiliates, and is streaming on over 20 services in Japan, including Hulu and Disney+.
+Bleach: Thousand-Year Blood War will air for four cours (quarter of a year) with breaks in between.
+The show premiered on October 10th in Japan on TV Tokyo and its affiliates, and is being streamed on more than 20 services in Japan, including Hulu and Disney+.

 The anime will cover the remainder of the original manga until the end.
 The "Thousand-Year Blood War" arc is the final arc of the manga and covers volumes 55-74.